Three-DS/Radio-Freedom/README.md

 <a href="http://www.zlib.net">zlib-1.2.8.tar.gz</a>, <a href="http://www.libusb.orgt">libusb-1.0.9.tar.bz2</a>, <a href="http://freeimage.sourceforge.net/">FreeImage3160.zip</a>   </p>

 <p>Other background support info<br>
-if marxist/leninist/Nintendo 3DS as electrionic Device it features and those use in competitive free market democratic, society & ask remuneration for this open source platinum of "3DS swayed with FPC-Pascal influence" & that freedom writers is like what the (Jobs & them Apples) or (MSWindow & the PC) for a base of $60 --> executive $600!
+if marxist/leninist/Nintendo 3DS as electrionic Device it features and those use in competitive free market democratic, society & ask remuneration for this open source platinum of "3DS swayed with FPC-Pascal influence" & that freedom writers is like what the (Jobs & them Apples) or (MSWindow & the PC) for a base of $60 --> 6000 tutions &amp; school AP's? --> executive $60,000 or Avg. per seat 270.00 desks!
 Facilties of smart & mobile, a workplace features found with in such an enritched electrionic Device!
 We are always looking for developers & talented others.
-How ever contrived these events may sound really did transpire getting in to development testbed, booting blue, brick nope, good! workin .. workin &gt; nope!  &lt; filp files on carts &amp; comments the cold booting ... over and over if you don't trust me with your money ask Smea! <br>
+How ever contrived these events may sound really did transpire getting in to development testbed, booting blue, brick nope, good! workin .. workin &gt; nope!  &lt; filp files on carts &amp; comments the cold booting ... over and over if you don't trust me with your money, ask Smea! <br>
 a.
 We risked 3D sexlife & 3D undocumented limb.<br>
 b.
 Unbale to proform work duties @ W3's Crotchdog, 3D adult films.<br>
 c.
 Your marxist/leninist/Nintendo 3DS device put under the influence Pascal with ctru-pas R&D reach around! </p>